WohlSoft/AudioCodecs/README.md

 rem Step 3: Configure project
 cmake -G "MinGW Makefiles" -DDOWNLOAD_SDL2_DEPENDENCY=ON -DCMAKE_INSTALL_PREFIX=%UserProfile%\MyLibs\ ..

-# Step 4: Build and install
+rem Step 4: Build and install
-cmake -build . -config release -target install -- -j 2
-#   Tip: instead of "release" you can have "debug" to build debug versions.
+cmake -build . -config release -target install -- -j 2 rem Tip: instead of "release" you can have "debug" to build debug versions.
 Instead of "2" put your actual count of CPU cores
 ```

 **Build with MinGW-w64** (A way to get 64-bit Windows assemblies)